EJWang/parallelMerge/README.md

 ## Usage

-Put it on your folder which contain all data folders and metadata, then:
+Put it on the folder which contain all data folders and metadata, then:

 Usage: python3 parallelMerge.py <metadata JSON>